reiver/article-20250309/README.md

 ## Fediverse Custom Feeds

+Before the Fediverse can have its own **custom feeds**, we need something from Fediverse developers – from the people who build the Fediverse.

-The Fediverse needs front-end application support for **Fediverse custom feeds**.
+The Fediverse needs front-end application support for **Fediverse custom feeds**, as a user-experience.
-The Fediverse needs front-end application support for ActivtyPub `"Feed"` sub-actor-type (of `"Application"`).
+The Fediverse needs front-end application support for ActivtyPub `"Feed"` sub-actor-type (of `"Application"`), as a way of encoding Fediverse custom feeds.

-Which means – I have _more_ work I need to do, and I need to have more conversations with more Fediverse developers, to make this happen.
+Which means – I have _more_ work to do, and I need to have more conversations with more Fediverse developers, to make this happen.

 And – I will end this here.